 - Pay attention: Be aware of yourself and other riders in the warm up ring.
 Ride left shoulder to left rail and call jumps if you are jumping in the warm-up ring.
 Pay attention to the direction riders are riding and that riders are circling.

 With all the time, training and money that go into showing, you want to set yourself up to have as successful a day as possible.
 It is also important to remember that your definition of success doesn’t have to be leaving the show with a day-end championship or a sluw of blue ribbons.
 Set realistic goals for yourself and for your horse and find a positive in every ride.
 Have fun and be safe.

 Did you like these tips?
-You can sign up to receive weekly horse-showing e-newsletters from America’s Horse Daily, or visit americashorsedaily.com to browse the robust educational resource dedicated to your horse-related interests and activities.
+You can sign up to receive weekly horse-showing e-newsletters from America’s Horse Daily, or visit aqha.com/daily to browse the robust educational resource dedicated to your horse-related interests and activities.